hashgraph/hedera-block-node/server/docs/design/live-streaming/bidi-producer-consumers-streaming.md

 responses to sent BlockItems.

-**subscribe** - Consumers calling the `subscribeBlockStream` gRPC service must be affiliated or subscribed with a producer to receive a live stream of BlockItems from the `hedera-block-node`.
+**subscribe** - Consumers calling the `subscribeBlockStream` gRPC service must be affiliated or subscribed with a producer to receive a live stream of BlockItems from the `hiero-block-node`.

 **unsubscribe** - Consumers terminating their connection with the `subscribeBlockStream` gRPC service must be unaffiliated or unsubscribed from a producer so that internal objects can be cleaned up and resources released.